d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │ 	       args)))
   └────

-  This also affects TAB completion in the minibuffer when `M-:'
-  (`eval-expression') is used.
+  The `completion-in-region-function' setting also affects TAB completion in the minibuffer when `M-:' (`eval-expression') is used.

-  You may also want to look into my [Corfu] package, which provides a minimal completion system for completion-in-region using overlays.
-Corfu is developed in the same spirit as Vertico.
+  You may also want to look into my [Corfu] package, which provides a minimal completion system for `completion-in-region' in a child frame popup.
+Corfu is also a narrowly focused package and developed in the same spirit as Vertico.

 [Corfu] <https://github.com/minad/corfu>